dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 | Ambit Energy Holdings, LLC     |     7.99 |   410,791 |   441,364 |  5,523,891 |
 | Green Mountain Energy Company  |    12.44 |   355,016 |   530,030.20 |  4,259,048 |

-No surprise here...they are the retail arms of the legacy regulated retail providers for the Dallas and Houston--and they drive the price distribution skew.
-(Also note GMER--not necessarily comparable to the others because their product is green energy vs slice-of-system sales)
+No surprise here...they are the retail arms of the legacy regulated retail providers for the Dallas and Houston regions--and they drive the price distribution skew.
+(Also note Green Mountain--not necessarily comparable to the others because their product is green energy vs majority slice-of-system sales elsewhere)

-So to summarize, we started with an article in the business press, in which the authors used a weighted average price graph of a subsection of the electricity market to spin a large, headline-grabbing dollar cost attributed to 'deregulation'.
+So to summarize, we started with an article in the business press, in which the authors used a *weighted average price* graph of a *subsection* of the electricity market to spin a large, headline-grabbing dollar cost attributed to 'deregulation'.
 Here, I've demonstrated how to pull the data, and provided a more detailed analysis.
 I'm hopeful this analysis demonstrates the inappropriateness of a simplistic weighted-average calculation to summarize a market situation which is actually *significantly skewed* between (2018 numbers, [block 5](https://github.com/dkfurrow/eia-retail-analysis/blob/master/eia_retail_analysis1.py)) a large group of customers who remain with legacy incumbents at higher prices (2.7MM, &#162;12.8/kwn) and a similarly large group of customers who have chosen alternate suppliers at lower prices (3.6MM, &#162;9.9/kwh).
-A more realistic view of the data on residential retail power in Texas demonstrates that customers who switch from legacy providers (especially in recent years) gain a clear benefit, *both* compared to those legacy providers *and* compared to the 'traditional utilities' used for comparison (with caveats to that comparison as noted above).
+A more realistic view of the data on residential retail power in Texas demonstrates that customers who switch from legacy providers (especially in recent years) gain a clear benefit, *both* compared to those legacy providers *and* compared to the 'traditional utilities' (with caveats to that comparison as noted above).
+In summary, those who choose to shop based on price have had the opportunity to do so and save money--the data clearly demonstrate that fact.
+The data also demonstrate the costs for those who choose to remain with the legacy providers.
+There may be important policy lessons here, positive or negative--but what's clear from this analysis is that summarizing this data using only a weighted average misrepresents a market reality which is both diverse and dynamic.

-Finally, the data and code are posted, so you have the opportunity to decide for yourself the appropriateness of the analysis, and create an extension or an alternative.
+Finally, the data and code are posted, so you have the opportunity to decide for yourself the appropriateness of this analysis, create an extension or an alternative.
 I'm hopeful this article and associated [github repo](https://github.com/dkfurrow/eia-retail-analysis) provides some useful example code concerning the use of python, pandas and matplotlib in the cleaning, processing, analysis and visualization of this data.

 For the next article, we'll consider the other sectors of the Texas electric retail market, and do some more in-depth analysis of the residential retail market discussed here.